GoogleCloudPlatform/iam-federation-tools/doc/site/sources/docs/token-service.md

 ## Token Service

-The Token Service is an open-source example implementation of a token broker that the following authentication flows:
+The Token Service is an open-source example implementation of a token broker that extends workload identity federation by adding support for additional authentication flows:

 *   `xlb-mtls-client-credentials`: This flow lets clients authenticate using mutual TLS (mTLS).

     ![Architecture](images/token-service-labelled.png){ width="570" }

-    The token service verifies the certificate presented by the client and uses attributes from the certificate to issue an ID token.
-Clients can then use this ID token and exchange it against short-lived Google credentials by using workload identity federation.
+    Clients use mTLS to authenticate to the token broker.
+Using the identity information from the client certificate, the token broker can then issue different types of credentials to the client, including short-lived Google credentials.

 *   Custom flows: You can add additional, custom authentication flows by extending the the [`ClientCredentialsFlow`](https://github.com/GoogleCloudPlatform/iam-federation-tools/blob/master/token-service/src/main/java/com/google/solutions/tokenservice/oauth/ClientCredentialsFlow.java)